abdelrhman95/4-Essential-Python-Projects-for-Beginners/README.md

 # 4-Essential-Python-Projects-for-Beginners

 # The first project you will learn the following (Uber Trips Analysis):
--Read a dataset and display records from it
+1- Read a dataset and display records from it
--Use your detective’s hat and uncover hidden patterns in data -Find the relationship between different variables -Draw insights by visualizing these relationships
+2- Use your detective’s hat and uncover hidden patterns in data 3- Find the relationship between different variables 4- Draw insights by visualizing these relationships